uos/ros2_tutorial/README.md

 # ros2_tutorial

-Tutorials for ROS2 - humble.
+ROS2 humble - Tutorials for the [KBS](https://kbs.informatik.uos.de/) robotics labs in wintersemester 2023/24; Osnabrück University.
+A computer is need with:

 - Ubuntu 22 (Only native!)
-- ROS2 humble
+- ROS2 humble (see first tutorial)

-- C++
+All examples are implemented using C++ programming language.
+The course is at a very beginner level.

 ## [ex01_first_package](./ex01_first_package/README.md)